come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

-At Zeppelin we help protect the core infrastructure of open and decentralized applications.
-I'm part of the Research team, which is in charge of conducting [security audits](https://zeppelin.solutions/security-audits/).
+At [Zeppelin](https://zeppelin.solutions/) we help protect the core infrastructure of open and decentralized applications.
+I'm part of the Research team, which is in charge of conducting
+[security audits](https://zeppelin.solutions/security-audits/).
-We review tons of lines of code written by very smart developers for projects that will shake the bedrock of our society.
+We review tons of lines of code written by very smart developers for projects that will shake the foundations of our society.

 Finding security vulnerabilities on this futuristic cypherpunk environment is super challenging and fun; but I think that security actually starts in a pretty boring and traditional place, full of the wisdom that our elders have collected through millennia of developing software in community.
-Standing on their shoulders, I now want to share our checklist for boring quality things that your next awesome project should consider before handing it over for an external audit.
+Standing on their shoulders, here I want to share our checklist for boring quality things that your next awesome project should consider before handing it over for an external audit.

 # ✔️ Choose a free software license